Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="PY0081CCS"></a>PY0081CCS - Authenticated Successfully
 This event is triggered when a user successfully authenticates to CentralQ Cloud.

+### <a id="PY0082CHR"></a>PY0082CHR - Related Queries Generated
+This event is triggered when related queries are generated for the question.
+Question text is included in the event, as well as related queries.

 ## Telemetry Data Compliance